kokoro-aya/coursera-pl/README.md

 You will need Visual Studio Code + Millet (SML extension) as well as a SML package installed in your path to run codes suffixed with `.sml`.

 You will need DrRacket for running `.rkt` codes.

+### Related works

+For the MUPL-RSL part of this repository, see my [new project](https://github.com/kokoro-aya/hatsuharu) to refer a complete and up-to-day version of the compiler code.

+This new project is written under Scala.
+Based on MUPL/Resil implementation, I will add new features and improve the compiler design over time.
+It will eventually be a new project aside but the core idea holds.

+The SML code in the current project will not be actively maintained.